andrehora/andrehora.github.io/README.md

 I was a Postdoctoral researcher at the [ASERG](http://aserg.labsoft.dcc.ufmg.br) group.
 I was also a software developer at [Inria](https://www.inria.fr/en) (Lille, France) and a research intern at Siemens (Erlangen, Germany).

-**Research Interests**: Software Evolution, Software Maintenance, Software Testing, Mining Software Repositories
+**Research interests**: Software Evolution, Software Maintenance, Software Testing, Mining Software Repositories

 **Contact:** andrehora [at] dcc [dot] ufmg [dot] br